yashbiet/typescript-sample-projects/README.md

 # typescript-sample-projects

 Sample TypeScript Project.
-This presents the GitHuB report for any user.
+This presents the GitHuB report for any user_id passed thru the CLI.
 It shows top 5 git hub repository for the user sorted by size.
 The code uses github api and other code libraray like request,lodash.

 It has the following: